vvrambu/test-node-app/README.md

 # test-node-app
-a simple test node jss application
+a simple test node js application

-to run the app add .env file to the root folder with databases properrties
+#to run the app add .env file to the root folder with databases properties

 DB_HOST=localhost\
 DB_USER=root\